araffin/robotics-rl-srl/README.md

 [Robobo Documentation](https://bitbucket.org/mytechia/robobo-programming/wiki/Home)

-Note: the Robobo is controlled using time (the feedback frequency is to low to do closed-loop control) The robot was calibrated for a constant speed of 10.
+Note: the Robobo is controlled using time (the feedback frequency is too low to do closed-loop control) The robot was calibrated for a constant speed of 10.

 ### Recording Data With a Random Agent for SRL